groonga/groonga/doc/source/reference/commands/object_remove.rst

 Required parameters
 ^^^^^^^^^^^^^^^^^^^

-There is only one required parameters.
+There is only one required parameter.

 .. _object-remove-name: